Dan-The-Xage/ai-knowledge-assistant-pxxl/README.md

-# AI Knowledge Assistant - Pxxl.app Frontend
+# AI Knowledge Assistant - Pxxl.app Deployment

-**Frontend-only deployment branch for Pxxl.app**
+**Dedicated repository for Pxxl.app deployment**

-This branch contains only the Next.js frontend application configured for deployment on Pxxl.app with Supabase backend and Hugging Face AI integration.
+This repository contains only the Next.js frontend application configured for clean deployment on Pxxl.app with Supabase backend and Hugging Face AI integration.

+**🚀 Ready for immediate Pxxl.app deployment - no configuration confusion!**

 ## 🚀 Features